lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 1. Print report
 2. Check resources sufficient?

-THe program is able to look through all the resources that the machine has,
+THe program is able to look through all the resources that the machine has, checks it againstthe recipe of the drin that we are trying to make
 </p>